 What’s more, we also have evidence from Steve Harmison, Simon Jones, and most significantly of all, Michael Vaughan, testifying that Pietersen was straight-talking but essentially ‘a good bloke’.
 The comments by Flintoff on Sky’s A League of their Own, in which he was on good terms with Pietersen and expressed great sympathy for his predicament, echo these sentiments.
 Would all these people stand up for a disruptive pariah?
 Kevin Pietersen was not the devil.

-The balance of evidence, therefore, suggests that KP was sacked unjustly.
+The balance of evidence, therefore, suggests that the Kevin Pietersen sacking was unfair.
 To argue otherwise is to rely on innuendo, subjective second hand testimony of journalists who were always closer to Flower than KP (and who hadn’t seen eye to eye with Pietersen long time), and the word of the ECB, that bastion of morality responsible for the stitch up at the ICC.
 If KP himself is an unreliable witness, what are this lot?

 Ask yourself this: would a court of law condemn or acquit Pietersen?
 The evidence condemning him requires an enormous leap of faith.
 Consequently, the calm, mature, objective thing to do is to declare Pietersen innocent until further evidence emerges.
 And as we’ve already been waiting two weeks for the ECB to speak, I think it’s safe to assume they have nothing left to add.
 If the prosecution think their best bet is to maintain a dignified silence, they’ll convince absolutely nobody.

-Furthermore, one must point out there was not a single practical reason for sacking KP.
+Furthermore, one must point out there was not a single practical reason for the Kevin Pietersen sacking.
 Yes, he was an unnecessarily belligerent character who clearly didn’t get on with the coach and some of the players, but the fact remains that the coach and the vast majority of these players (Swann, Strauss and Prior) were no longer in the team by the end of the Ashes.
 All the people he rebelled against were therefore gone.

 What England were left with was a captain who had a decent relationship with Pietersen (a captain KP backed) who desperately needed help.
 England also had several young players who looked up to the team’s best batsman.
 As Vaughan observed at the time, the sensible thing to do would have been to make KP vice-captain, rather than sack him.